FabioFSS/grid-lines-game/README.md

 # grid-lines-game
-A simple complete the lines grid game written in python.
+A simple complete the lines grid game written with python.